A Routine Fire Safety Check should only take a couple of minutes but it could mean the difference between Life and Death.

 National Fire Safety Week has its roots in the Great Chicago Fire, which occurred on October 8, 1871.
-The former American President, Calvin Coolidge proclaimed the first National Fire Prevention Week in 1925 in memory of those who perished in that Fire.
+The former American President, Calvin Coolidge, proclaimed the first National Fire Prevention Week in 1925 in memory of those who perished in that Fire.
 Since then, in early October, it has been observed each year in countries around the world.
-137 years on, the message regarding fire prevention and fire safety is as relevant today as ever it was.